sathishvj/awesome-gcp-certifications/readme.md

 - Contributing to this list is easy - adding the information in an issue would be the easiest.
 - Please provide details as required by that section.
 Links, author names, date published, which certification(s) does it apply to, etc.
 - For book links, preferably send a search link with the book and author name.
 (Why?
 Using an amazon.com link assumes that all readers are in one country and using one book seller.)

+### Maintaining Exam Integrity
+- Google takes the privacy of the exams very seriously.
+- If and when you write notes, do not reveal details about the exam.
+	- What questions were asked?
+	- How many questions on each topic?
+	- Anything that compromises the integrity of the exam.
+- When one of my blog posts leaked some exam info, I was contacted by the Google Certifications Team.
+- If you find any posts that might be a concern, please let me and also the authors know.